meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--max-mdb-size`
 **Default value**: `107374182400` (100 GiB)

-Set the maximum size of the `main` database.
+Sets the maximum size of the `main` database.
 Value must be given in bytes.

 The `main` database stores processed data and is different from the `update` database, which handles [pending updates](/learn/advanced/asynchronous_updates.md).